Student interview: Isaiah Ramos

-Students receive $7,000 in support.* Students are expected to pay for housing from these funds.
+Students receive $7,000 in support over the 10-week training period.
+Students are expected to pay for their expenses, including housing, using these funds.
 Paychecks are issued on the 5th and the 20th of each month, deducting the required federal tax.

 MD Anderson is located in Houston, in the heart of the Texas Medical Center.
 There is no on-site summer student housing.
 Housing options include extended-stay hotels, short term rentals like AirBnB, and other private and commercial rentals.
 Many public transportation options are available for those without vehicles.